 Purchasing and Payments to Vendors

-Policies and regulations relating to purchasing and payments to vendors, including forms and procedures to assist staff in purchasing, receiving and making payments to vendors.
+Policies and guidelines relating to purchasing (procurement) and payments to vendors, including forms and procedures to assist staff in purchasing, receiving and making payments to vendors.

 Restricted Funds is one of the four fund groups which the University has established to manage its funds.
 The University is entrusted with the responsibility to ensure that the funds are used in accordance with the terms set out in the trust or funding agreement.

 Revenues and Expense Recoveries

 This section covers the financial objectives of operations which generate external divisional income and external expense recoveries, as well as provides an overview of the administration of internal sales and expense recoveries, and the financial objectives and recommendations for satisfying these objectives.